donbr/strwythura/graphrag_readme.md

 - Michael Dockter https://github.com/docktermj

 This current repository is a fork of one of four repos that make up the masterclass.

 ## Some fundamental concepts from the masterclass

 ### Data Ingestion

-- the other aspects that aren't shown on this diagram is the degree to which data has been trusted / validated.
+> COMMENTS: the other aspects that aren't shown on this diagram is the degree to which data has been trusted / validated.
+Anchor nodes and golden nuggets are essential if your graph is to evolve and improve over time.
+A single architecture diagram can never capture `everything` for all stakeholders - I would check out some of Paco's `GraphGeeks` and `Graph Power Hour` discussions where he touches on some of these themes.

-- validated data should often be captured in a structured data store
+> validated data should often be written back to the structured data store

-- fraudulent data may also need to trigger worfklows downstream actions - including flagging data we previously trusted
+> fraudulent data may also need to trigger worfklows and downstream actions - including flagging data we previously trusted

 ![data ingestion](https://github.com/donbr/cdl2024_masterclass/blob/main/arch.1.png?raw=true)